 Garnish with a watermelon and lime wedge and you’re good to go.

 - Kosher salt for rimming glasses

-- 12 ounces tequila (use empty limeade concentrate can)
+- 12 ounces tequila (use empty limeade concentrate can for measuring)

-- About 2–1/2 cups watermelon chunks, pureed – enough to fill the empty 12-ounce limeade can with watermelon puree.
+- About 2 1/2 cups seedless watermelon chunks, pureed – enough to fill the empty 12 ounce limeade can with watermelon puree.

-- Optional watermelon and lime wedges for garnish
+- Watermelon and lime wedges, for garnish (optional)

-- Rub lime wedge around rim of glass and dip in salt to coat.
+- Rub lime wedge around rim of glass and dip in salt on a small plate to coat.